johnbritto360/PhotoRapper/README.md

 *PhotoRapper Portfolio:*

 This repository contains the PhotoRapper portfolio, showcasing the work of a photographer in nature, wilderness, citylights, and portraits.
-The portfolio is inspired by Lulu and Isabella Studio with some modifications and retains the originality of the design.
+The portfolio is inspired by Lulu and Isabelle Studio with some modifications and retains the originality of the design.

 *Portfolio Sections:*